2025 Grant Awards

 Coordinating Capacity Strengthening Initiative

-$12,500 in support of development of an accessible, quality, efficient nonprofit capacity strengthening system.
+$12,500 in support of development of a quality, equitable, and efficient nonprofit capacity strengthening system in the Philadelphia region.
 The United Way of Greater Philadelphia and Southern New Jersey serves as the fiscal sponsor.